torvalds/linux/Documentation/scsi/BusLogic.rst

 ----------------

   FlashPoint Host Adapters now include RAIDPlus, Mylex's bootable software RAID.
-RAIDPlus is not supported on Linux, and there are no plans to support it.
-The MD driver in Linux 2.0 provides for concatenation (LINEAR) and striping (RAID-0), and support for mirroring (RAID-1), fixed parity (RAID-4), and distributed parity (RAID-5) is available separately.
-The built-in Linux RAID support is generally more flexible and is expected to perform better than RAIDPlus, so there is little impetus to include RAIDPlus support in the BusLogic driver.
+RAIDPlus is not supported on GNU/Linux, and there are no plans to support it.
+The MD driver in GNU/Linux 2.0 provides for concatenation (LINEAR) and striping (RAID-0), and support for mirroring (RAID-1), fixed parity (RAID-4), and distributed parity (RAID-5) is available separately.
+The built-in GNU/Linux RAID support is generally more flexible and is expected to perform better than RAIDPlus, so there is little impetus to include RAIDPlus support in the BusLogic driver.